openpmix/prrte/src/tools/prte/prte-map.1.md

 PRTE provides various diagnostic reports that aid the user in verifying and tuning the mapping/ranking/binding for a specific job.

-The `:REPORT` qualifier to `--bind-to` command line option can be used to report process bindings.
+The `:DISPLAY` qualifier to `--bind-to` command line option can be used to report process bindings.

 As an example, consider a node with: